 The Open Connectivity Foundation is comprised of several work groups and associated task groups.
 This is where the day-to-day work of the organization is done, under the overall direction and strategic leadership of the Board of Directors.
 Please see below for a summary of the work groups and their responsibilities.
-Information about the chairs can be found below.

 CERTIFICATION WORK GROUP

 The Certification Work Group identifies, specifies and maintains the necessary policies, test tools and infrastructure to validate that devices correctly implement OCF specifications in support of the certification logo program.

 The Core Technology Work Group (former Standards WG) is the place where the OCF specification is created, with input from all member companies.
 This group is also responsible for approving specifications for submission to the Board of Directors.
 In addition to developing the standard, this group also provides technical issue resolution, proposed test cases, and is charge of building the certification process and program.

 The Data Model Work Group will develop, release, own and maintain the oneIoTa data modeling tool.

 The Marketing Communications Work Group (MCWG) is the marketing communications, public relations and member relations arm of OCF.
 They have several tasks groups that handle specific areas such as Events, Digital Media, Public Relations, and Branding.
 The team also maintains and provides resources for both OCF and member-company spokespersons.

 The Membership Work Group (MWG) helps recruit new OCF members that can provide input and resources that contribute to the creation of a specification and an open source implementation to meet the requirements of IoT verticals.